avadheshy/oops/README.md

 * Compile-time Polymorphism:
 A compile-time polymorphism also called as static polymorphism which gets resolved during the compilation time of the program.
 ### 4.1 Method overloading
+Given a single method or function, the number of parameters can be specified by you.
+This process of calling the same method in different ways is called method overloading.
 ```python
 class employee1():
     def name(self):